balatvm/redux-breakpoint/README.md

 2. This library is not only for breakpoint, it also can be used as window resize trigger.
 If any of your components/container has to use resize listener for xxx reason, it's very easy to subscribe to store rather than adding 'resize' listener to window and writing debounce or throttle logic again.

-## Next Steps

-1. Accepting custom breakpoint in the config parameter.

-2. @Breakpoint decorator to  subscribe to store breakpoint.